marius-m/wt4/README.md

 ## Download

 App is built for various platform.
-There are a 'small' and 'fat' versions.
+There are a *small* and *fat* versions.

-If you have java8 you can try out small version (15-20mb).
-If you're not sure what i'm talking about, install fat version and don't concern yourself :)
+If you have java8 you can try out *small version* (15-20mb).
+If you're not sure what i'm talking about, install *fat version* and don't concern yourself :)

 * MacOSX:
   - [Small here](https://dl.dropboxusercontent.com/u/60630588/macosx/WT4-4.0.dmg)